Diagnostic Engagements

 Client naming

-Case studies use anonymised descriptions.
+Case studies include named engagements and anonymised descriptions depending on client preference.
 Named references available on request.

 Middle East aluminum manufacturer.